aws-samples/amazon-ec2-nice-dcv-samples/cfn/README.md

 ## About CloudFormation templates
 The CloudFormation templates do not install GPU drivers for [accelerated computing instances](https://docs.aws.amazon.com/dcv/latest/adminguide/setting-up-installing-winprereq.html#setting-up-installing-graphics).
-Some distributions may not be officially supported; refer to [documentation site](https://docs.aws.amazon.com/dcv/index.html) for more information.
+Some distributions are not officially supported; refer to [documentation site](https://docs.aws.amazon.com/dcv/index.html) for more information.
 Usage of templates indicates acceptance of [NICE DCV EULA](https://www.nice-dcv.com/eula.html).

 If using a MarketPlace AMI such as [Kali Linux](https://aws.amazon.com/marketplace/pp/prodview-fznsw3f7mq7to) or [AlmaLinux](https://aws.amazon.com/marketplace/pp/prodview-mku4y3g4sjrye?), go to MarketPlace to subscribe before provisioning CloudFormation stack.